bendamin/SciFiUI/README.md

 User input is also handled in the UI.java files via the keyPressed, keyReleased and checkKey methods for keyboard input.
 Possible inputs are numbers for selecting weapons, arrow keys for rotating, and the space bar for firing the selected weapon.
 The cursor and mouse clicks are also accommodated.
 The cursor can be used for highlighting a planet and have it's name displayed, while a mouse press will generate a random background color via the mouseClicked method.
 The cursor control is handled by using the dist method to compare the distance of mouseX and mouseY to the center of each planet.
 If the distance is less than the radius, then the planet's name will be displayed until the mouse moves or the planet is destroyed.

 The setup method sets variables to their relative values based on the screen size and instatiates the needed objects.
 It also calls the loadName method which loads the planet names from a comma seperated value file called planets.csv.
-It reads each name and adds it to the planetNames ArrayList.
+It reads each name and adds it to the planetNames ArrayList by using Table and storing each row from the text file before adding to the ArrayList.

-the planetName method draws a screen at the top of the screen and asks the user to use their cursor to indentify planets.
-Whenn the user hovers the cursor over a planet, it's name is displayed.
-This is handled by looping through all visible planets and comparing their distance from the current mouse position.

 The draw method is called 60 times a second and as such, contains all neccessary method calls for drawing.
 Firstly it calls the createPlanets, createStars and createShips methods.
 These contain while loops which are used to create the needed objects each round and adding them to their respective ArrayLists.
 During each round, these loops do nothing, as the object don't need to be created until the next round.
 These objects are drawn using the drawStars, drawScene and drawShips methods.
 These loop through all the objects in their relevant ArrayList and update and render them as neccessary.